Novimatrem/blog/_posts/2023-04-12-inviting-you-to-join-diaspora-to-enjoy-social-media-once-again.markdown

 <a href="https://diaspora.fediverse.observer/" target="_blank" style="color: #008148">https://diaspora.fediverse.observer/</a>

-Or, if you're still lost, here's a more comprehensive set of tutorials/guides on many aspects of diaspora: <a href="https://diasporafoundation.org/tutorials" target="_blank">https://diasporafoundation.org/tutorials</a>
+Or, if you're still lost, here's a more comprehensive set of tutorials/guides on many aspects of diaspora: <a href="https://diasporafoundation.org/tutorials" target="_blank" style="color: #008148">https://diasporafoundation.org/tutorials</a>
 <br>

 I'd be happy to see you there, feel free to follow me there, or just follow some interesting hashtags to get you started!